 4.6 Post Market Clinical Follow-Up (PMCF):

 Manufacturers shall conduct a clinical evaluation in accordance with the requirements set out in Article 61 and Annex XIV, including a PMCF.
+We have prepared a PMCF-Plan template.

 Manufacturers shall ensure that the device is accompanied by the information set out in Section 23 of Annex I in an official Union language(s) determined by the Member State in which the device is made available to the user or patient.
 The particulars on the label shall be indelible, easily legible, clearly comprehensible to the intended user or patient.